cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/custom-block-page.md

 category: 🛡️ Web Gateway
 ---

-# Customize the block page presented to users
+# Customize the block page users see

-Cloudflare Gateway can present users with a block page when a DNS or HTTP filtering policy applies a block action.
+Cloudflare Gateway can present users with a [block page](/policies/filtering/configuring-block-page) when a DNS or HTTP filtering policy applies a block action.
 Your team can customize the block page with branding from your organization, additional messaging, and messaging specific to particular rules.

 To present this block page, in either DNS or HTTP filtering mode, users must have the Cloudflare certifiate [installed on their devices](/connections/connect-devices/warp/install-cloudflare-cert).